-#1.
-Create a Wind Block
+Step 1: Create a Wind Block

 One of the first steps to take when winterizing your chicken coop is to set up a wind block around the enclosure.
 During the winter, cold winds can exponentially increase exposure and heighten the effects of cold weather on your flock.
 A wind block also keeps winter precipitation from blowing into the enclosure.

+Winterizing your chicken coop enclosure with a wind block will help keep your flock warm and healthy this winter.
 Wind blocks provides these main benefits for your flock during the winter:

 - Reduces exposure from the wind chill and precipitation.